 Mindfulness.
 Such a straightforward word, but to put it into practice, many people struggle to do so.
 It is defined as the ability to increase our attention by being fully present, aware of our surroundings, and of what is happening around us, but also not reacting to anything (like noises or emotions) that is going on at that moment.

 You can try mindfulness every day, by just being conscious of everything around you.
 But you can strengthen this ability to be in the moment by various forms of mindfulness meditation, which can be practised walking or in a seated or standing posture.

 The benefits of being mindful include reducing stress, increasing performance and productivity, and gaining awareness of our own and other’s wellbeing.
 Many of these benefits are similar or shared with the benefits of regular meditation.
 There are so many studies that back up these benefits with lots of evidence and facts.

 Practising mindfulness regularly can mean that you can gain tools to cope with the stress and anxiety of everyday life as well as emotions that arise during particular situations.
 Therefore, have less negative responses to life as a whole.
 It also leads to a better mood and emotion regulation.

 2. Ability to Manage Illness Better

-It may not take away your symptoms, but daily mindfulness can help you to make them more bearable and manageable.
+It may not take away your symptoms, but mindfulness can help you to make them more bearable and manageable.
 It is especially beneficial for cancer patients and other terminal illness sufferers, showing enhanced spirituality, helping post-traumatic growth, and reduced stress levels.

 It can also help you to recover from long-term illnesses.
 This is increasingly evident in chronic or severe illness survivors.